 Throw ratio

-We’ve tested standard or 'normal throw' projectors that have a throw ratio of more than 1:1 but less than 2:1.
+We’ve tested standard or 'normal-throw' projectors that have a throw ratio of more than 1:1 but less than 2:1.
 Short-throw projectors are designed to be placed very close to the screen, while long-throw projectors are for bigger spaces such as auditoriums.

 A 2:1 ratio would mean that a projector 5 metres from the screen would give a 2.5-metre-wide picture.
 However, you can't keep moving a projector back to get a bigger image, as projectors also have a maximum screen size, which we've listed in the reviews.

-While brightness isn’t the only factor affecting projector picture quality, it can play a part.
+Although brightness isn’t the only factor affecting projector picture quality, it can play a part.
 This is especially true in ambient lighting conditions.

 Screen options

-Manual projector screens come in various types, including tripod or wall mounted.
+Manual projector screens come in various types, including tripod or wall-mounted.
 There are also motorised projector screens that can be stored away when not in use.

 Projector bulb replacement